TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

 \subsection{\frameworkname\ implementation details}

-Our default \frameworkname\ setting uses OpenAI's GPT-4 to generate topics and GPT-3.5-turbo to assign topics to documents.
-To encourage deterministic outputs,\footnote{We note that OpenAI's LLMs possess some degree of non-determinism even after fixing the decoding hyperparameters to perform greedy decoding.} we set \texttt{max\_tokens} to 300 and \texttt{temperature} and \texttt{top\_p} to 0.
-We truncate input documents that are too long to fit within the context window size of LLMs.\footnote{The context window size for GPT-4 is 8,192 tokens, whereas GPT-3.5-turbo has a context window of 4,096 tokens.} Since \texttt{Bills} and \texttt{Wiki} have one-to-one mappings between documents and labels, we modify the assigner prompt to assign only one topic per document, although we emphasize that the method does not require a single assignment.
-To retain important topics in the final list, we set the removal frequency threshold to 10 and 5 for \texttt{Bills} and \texttt{Wiki}, respectively.
+Our default \frameworkname\ setting uses OpenAI's GPT-4 to generate topics and GPT-3.5-turbo to assign topics to documents.\footnote{Results in the default settings were finalized in August 2023.
+Ablation results were finalized in October 2023.} To encourage deterministic outputs,\footnote{We note that OpenAI's LLMs possess some degree of non-determinism even after fixing the decoding hyperparameters to perform greedy decoding.} we set \texttt{max\_tokens} to 300 and \texttt{temperature} and \texttt{top\_p} to 0.
+We truncate longer documents to fit within the context window size of LLMs.\footnote{The context window size for GPT-4 is 8,192 tokens, whereas GPT-3.5-turbo has a context window of 4,096 tokens.} Since \texttt{Bills} and \texttt{Wiki} have one-to-one mappings between documents and labels, we modify the assigner prompt to assign only one topic per document, although we emphasize that the method does not require a single assignment.
+We set the removal frequency threshold to 10 and 5 for \texttt{Bills} and \texttt{Wiki}, respectively.
 We enable self-correction with a retry limit of 10 and end up resolving all topic hallucinations and formatting issues within this limit.
 For evaluation purposes, we sample 8,024 documents from \texttt{Wiki} and 15,242 documents from \texttt{Bills} that are not included in the topic generation sample.